GeorgeHolman/GeorgeHolman.github.io/about.md

 permalink: /about/
 ---

-Hello!
-I am awesome.
-Orange is the best.
-Thumbs up for rugby.
-Love badminton.
+this is a blog. not much more to be honest but it is vital for my it lessons of this year

-### More Information
+### More Info

-Oh yeah and I love tacos!
+no!
+I said there was no more...

 ### Contact me